jero98772/Museum/README.md

 This project was inspired by:
 - **Doom** - Classic raycasting game engine
-- **Hackerspace Unloquer** - in a museom when the only fixed art work is a Hackerspace
+- **Hackerspace Unloquer** - in a "House museum" when the only fixed art work is a Hackerspace
 - **Open/free source** - make the code Free and Open for copy,paste distribute and modificate